quangx/aspect/doc/sphinx/user/methods/Stokes-solver/solver.md

 course, $x \in Omega$.
 Of course, we must discretize the problem and will not do so from the strong form of the Stokes problem provided above.
+This derivation can be found in step-22 of deal.II.

 To derive the weak form,
 let $u \in V_g:=\{\phi \in H^1(\Omega)^d: \phi_{\Gamma_d}=g_d}$,